Billing for Standard, Agency, and Partner accounts

 Adding or removing sub accounts

 - Adding.
-When a Standard account is added under your Agency or Partner, its active subscriptions move onto your next consolidated invoice.
+When a Standard account is added under your Agency or Partner account, its active subscriptions move onto your next consolidated invoice.
 Pre-existing charges to the sub account for the current period are credited so the sub account isn't double-charged.

 - Removing.
-When a sub account is removed (or you remove your billing method), the sub account's subscriptions return to its own billing.
+When a sub account is removed, the sub account's subscriptions return to its own billing.
 If the sub account has no payment method, those subscriptions won't renew at the next cycle.

 Disabling consolidated invoicing